pythonanywhere/pythonanywhere_task_helpers/helpers/3-web_app.md

 ----

+### Creating A 'Hello World' Web App (1 of 10)

 **Welcome to PythonAnywhere!**

 Up here you will see instructions walking you through the process of creating a Python web application.
 You can go forward and back through the steps using the arrow buttons below, and you can finish at any time by clicking the cross in the top right.
 If after closing this helper, you want to go through it again
 --- or try another one -- go to the **Help** page, by following the link above and to the right.

 Click the right arrow to get started.

 ----

+### Creating A 'Hello World' Web App (2 of 10)

 This page is your **Dashboard**.
 It has a number of tabs (below), each of which contains a separate section of PythonAnywhere.
-You can get to the Dashboard from anywhere you are in PythonAnywhere using the link near the top right of the page, or by clicking the PythonAnywhere logo in the top left.
+You can get to the Dashboard from anywhere you are in PythonAnywhere by clicking the PythonAnywhere logo in the top left.

-Right
-now, we're on the **Consoles** tab, and Web applications are (naturally enough) configured on the **Web** tab.
-To go there, click the tab below, between
-'Files' and 'Tasks', then click the right arrow to move on to the next step.
+Web applications are (naturally enough) configured on the **Web** tab.
+To go there, click the tab above, between 'Files' and 'Tasks', then click the right arrow to move on to the next step.

 ----

+### Creating A 'Hello World' Web App (3 of 10)

 The Web tab lists your web apps and shows their configuration.